cerebral/overmind/packages/overmind-website/guides/intermediate/03_typescript.md

 h(Example, { name: "guide/typescript/operatorinfer" })
 ```

 Composing **doSomeStateChange** into the **pipe** gives an error, cause this operator expects a **void** type.
-There is no other way to make this work than inlining the **doSomeStateChange** operator into the pipe in question, which infers the correct input.

-You could use the same trick here though:
+To fix this you can do the same trick as above, though you do not need to pass in the type, it will be inferred:

 ```marksy
 h(Example, { name: "guide/typescript/operatorinfer_solution" })